Lxlp38/MythicScribe/README.md

 * `MythicScribe.enableFileSpecificSuggestions`: Whether file specific suggestions (metaskill files, mob files) should be shown
 * `MythicScribe.disableAcceptSuggestionOnEnter`: Whether the reminder to disable `editor.acceptSuggestionOnEnter` should be shown
 * `MythicScribe.attributeAliasUsedInCompletions`: Which attribute alias to use for completions.
 Defaults to `main`
+* `MythicScribe.customDatasets`: Which Custom Dataset to load and from where

+# Extension Commands

+* `MythicScribe.addCustomDataset`: Add a Custom Dataset from either a local path a link

 # Known Issues